SoftUni-Internal/interactive-content/EN/00-Defining-Classes/00-Lesson-Introduction.md

 ## In this lesson, you will learn:

-**1. Defining Simple Classes**
+**1. Defining Classes**
-- Classes as a template for creating objects
+- Classes as a object templates

 **2. Fields**
-- Storing data that is accessible to use by constructors and methods
+- How to store data that is accessible by constructors and methods

 **3. Methods**
-- Performing specific tasks
+- How to place different class functions in designated code blocks

 **4. Constructors**
-- Constructing an object by predetermined rules
+- Constructing objects with a predetermined set of variables

 **5. Static Members**
-- Working with static fields and methods
+- Use of the Static keyword

 [/slide]